MICHELIN Primacy 4 - Long Lasting Performance

 2016: sustainable performance, from the first kilometer to the last

 In 2016, Michelin reaffirmed its commitment to producing tires that perform up to the legal limit (minimum tread depth of 1.6 mm).
-The Group is taking a stand against the practice of early tire replacement, which some tire companies recommend.
+The Group is taking a stand against the practice of early tire removal, which some tire companies recommend.
 This commitment is in line with Michelin’s historic drive to promote sustainable mobility that is safe, efficient, and uses natural resources responsibly.
 Early tire replacement leads to the consumption of up to 128 million extra tires in Europe every year - a figure which represents 9 million tonnes of additional CO2 emissions per year.
 In addition to this environmental impact, replacing partially worn tires generates high unjustified costs for consumers.

 2017: used tires, the true test of performance